Kritish007/Assignment-3/README.md

 android:checked - This is an 'either or' which indicates the checked state.
 It can be a boolean value such as true or false. <br/>
 The 4 attributes are inherited from the class android.widget.TextView and android.view.View <br/>

+CheckedTextViewAll.setCheckMarkDrawable(0); - Used to set the drawable to the image. if 0 means none.
+CheckedTextViewAll.setChecked(false); - Used to check to false/none or default value.
+CheckedTextViewAll.setCheckMarkDrawable(R.drawable.checkmark); - Brings the checkmark image to the screen

 # Example Project: